Tight Guarantees for Multi-unit Prophet Inequalities and Online Stochastic Knapsack: Problem Formulations, New Techniques for OCRS

+In \Cref{sec:multiToSingle} we explained why the single-resource $k$-unit OCRS problem is useful as a subroutine for the online matching and $k$-unit prophet inequalities problems.
+We now formalize the $k$-unit OCRS problem in \Cref{def:kUnitOnlineRounding}, and explain our new techniques for solving it optimally.

-We formalize what we mean by deriving an approximation guarantee relative to the LP for a single resource, which enables our approximation algorithms for the multi-resource problem.
-In fact, it suffices to solve a simpler problem where each query for the single resource has a binary state, which can be called the $k$-unit Online Contention Resolution Scheme (OCRS) problem.
-The formal reduction to this problem is presented in \Cref{sec:Singleknapsack}, and we now describe how we solve this problem optimally. \begin{defn}[$k$-unit OCRS Problem] There is a sequence of queries $t=1,\ldots,T$, each of which is active independently according to a known probability $p_t$.
+\begin{defn}[$k$-unit OCRS Problem] There is a sequence of queries $t=1,\ldots, T$, each of which is active independently according to a known probability $p_t$.
 Whether a query is active is sequentially observed, and active queries can be immediately served or rejected, while inactive queries must be rejected.
 At most $k$ queries can be served in total, and it is promised that $\sum_tp_t\le k$.
 The goal of an online algorithm is to serve every query $t$ with probability at least $\gamma$ conditional on it being active, for a constant $\gamma\in[0,1]$ as large as possible, potentially with the aid of randomization. \end{defn}